5 Privacy Trends for 2025: What to Watch For

 Every day, we share personal information online.
 Whether we’re paying bills, connecting with friends on social media, or simply browsing websites, we’re giving pieces of our personal information away.

-The SHIELD act, or the Stop Hacks and Improve Electronic Data Security Act, amends the state’s existing data breach notification law.
-It imposes more data security requirements on companies that collect information on New York residents.
+The New York State SHIELD act, or the Stop Hacks and Improve Electronic Data Security Act, amends the state’s existing data breach notification law.
+It imposes more data security requirements on companies that collect private information of New York residents.

 But why were amendments introduced in the first place?
-The updated New York privacy law came after the state’s attorney general discovered a 60% increase of state data breaches in 2016.
-Just weeks prior to the SHIELD law introduction, one of the largest credit reporting agencies in the country, Equifax, identified a breach that affected more than 8 million New Yorkers.
+The updated New York privacy law came after the New York State Attorney General discovered a 60% increase of state data breaches in 2016.
+Just weeks prior to the SHIELD law introduction, one of the largest credit reporting agencies in the country, Equifax, identified a consumer data breach that affected more than 8 million residents of New York.

-Through the SHIELD Act, companies incurred additional data privacy requirements that, collectively, provide better overall breach protection for New York residents.
+Through the Act, companies incurred additional privacy requirements that, collectively, provide better overall breach protection for New York residents.

 The SHIELD Act introduces significant changes to existing law: